 Those subtle nets which snare the living and the dead.

 This is Canning's only thriller set entirely behind the Iron Curtain.
-It takes place around Dubrovnik in what was then Yugoslavia, and features a British engineer, Robert Hudson, unwillingly involved in a plot to aid the escape of a Yugoslav defector, and is suspected by the police chief, Zarko.
+It takes place around Dubrovnik in what was then Yugoslavia.
+A British engineer, Robert Hudson, becomes unwillingly involved in a plot to aid the escape of a Yugoslav defector, and is suspected by the police chief, Zarko.
 It is one of Canning's best works from this period, owing a little perhaps to his friend Eric Ambler.
 It presents a conventional view of Yugoslavia as a police state where almost anybody could nbe an informer, but where there are also people to like and admire.

 This was Canning's fourth post-war book for Hodder and Stoughton, published in 1950 at 8/6 with a print run of 12,000 copies.
 The US edition by Mill & Co came out in the same year.
 Hodder and Stoughton issued a reprint in 1952 at 6/-, later raising the price to 10/6.
 In 1957 a comic strip version was issued in Super Detective Library No 84, now available combined with Panther's Moon from Lulu.com.
-There is a new editon, both e-book and p-o-d, from Bello, the "modern classics" imprint of Pan Macmillan.
+There is a new edition, both e-book and p-o-d, from Bello, the "modern classics" imprint of Pan Macmillan.

 Surprisingly, it was never filmed.

 A very positive and detailed review has recently appeared in Mike Ripley's excellent Getting Away With Murder blog.